top of page

 Home university faculty

 In this scenario, often referred to as "customized programs," our team works with the contracting institution to provide in country logistical support to fulfill its educational needs.
 We still require that the program fulfill our Fair Trade model and that local communities are provided with ample opportunity to grow and learn from the experience.
-Unlike other faculty-led programs, we will challenge the contracting institution to go beyond a regular short-term course and to include locals in every aspect of the program.
-The inclusion of locals refers to more than providing host communities with services; rather, it implies developing projects hand-in-hand that benefit all participants equally.
+Unlike other faculty-led programs, we will challenge the contracting institution to go beyond a regular short-term course and to include local educators and knowledge-holders in every aspect of the program.
+The inclusion of locals refers to more than contracting services from host communities; rather, it implies developing projects hand-in-hand that benefit all participants equally.

 The experience can be...